Stegacite/stegacite/README.md

 TinyURL was able to translate the URL to an 8-digit base64 code ( y5zr43pm ) for me just now.
 Looking up y5, zr, 43, and pm on a word table (SOUTH Matrix) translates this to "geek pass hinky unbelievable".

-## Advanced social usages ##
-However, every word in the table starts with a different four letters - ONLY those count.
-So you could write "geeky passion hinkers unbelief" in a posting, and the reader would still look up the first four letters only.

-Will social media ban posts of those four words?
-It's conceivable.
-But then you can say "Our team is up by 3 so far cups parole federal unauthorized".
-In that case the last 4 words are down 3 from the real lookup, so if the reader goes up 3 he gets them.

-The result from the 4 words is NOT actually a link - you'd have to assume it's on TinyURL because they're the first best known shortener.
-Maybe you could put the word "tiny" somewhere in your post to make it ultra clear, or "bit" if it's bit.ly.
-The goal is to make it possible to share information in a way that is complex, obscure, making sense to the human reader.
-The social media thinks a bad post is a billion times more bad than a good post is good, and they want a machine that can read a billion posts they don't think are worth reading.
-Can they do that if people share links like this?
-If someone posts four words that sound odd on social media - maybe he is giving you a way to find a source.
-Who knows?

 ## Matrix tables ##
 In the repository, the Matrix files are ways to translate base64 to other terms.
 Each matrix is named after its encoding for the two letters "St".